Destroying Bicolored $P_3$s by Deleting Few Edges: Parameterized Complexity

 Let~$H:=G[V\setminus\{ v\}]$.
 We prove that there exists a solution~$S$ for~$(G,k)$ if and only if~$S$ is also a solution for~$(H,k)$.

 $(\Rightarrow )$ Let~$S$ be a solution for~$(G,k)$.
 Since~$H$ is an induced subgraph of~$G$,~$S\cap E(H)$ is a solution for~$(H,k)$.

 $(\Leftarrow )$ Let~$S$ be a solution for~$(H,k)$ of minimum size.
 If~$S=\emptyset$,~$S$ is also a solution for~$(G,k)$.
 Thus, in the following we assume that~$S\neq\emptyset$.
-Assume towards a contradiction, that~$G-S$ is not \pt-free.
-Then, each \pt~in~$G-S$ has to contain vertex~$v$.
-Since vertex~$v$ is not part of any \pt~in~$G$, the set~$S$ contains at least one edge deletion~$\{ u, w\}$ such that~$G[\{ u,v,w\}]$ is an induced \pt~in~$G-\{u,w\}$.
-We will use the following claim to obtain a contradiction.
+We show that~$G-S$ is~\ptt-free.
+To this end, we provide a claim to show that there are no edge-deletions in the neighborhood of~$v$.